-At the northwest corner of the intersection, present site of the All That Dance studio, the Wedgwood Ale House and Wells Fargo Bank, in the 1920s the Shauer family had their house and they built a small store next door.
+The northwest corner of the 85th Street intersection is the present site of the All That Dance studio at 8507 35th Avenue NE, the Wedgwood Ale House at 8515 and Wells Fargo Bank 8517.
+In the 1920s the Shauer family had their house at the present site of the bank building, and the Shauers built a small store next door.
 After Prohibition ended, the Shauers converted the little grocery building into a beer parlor.
 Not long after, the Shauers moved away and the next owner called the property Hansen’s Tavern, ancestor of today’s Wedgwood Ale House.

 The southwest corner of NE 85th Street including all of the land between 30th to 35th Avenues NE, was owned by Mr. Charles Thorpe from 1905 to 1929.
 He built a log cabin, grew ginseng to sell to the Chinese herbal medicine market, and maintained an isolated life on his heavily-wooded forty acres.